MobaHinted/client/readme.md

 Blitz / Mobalytics primarily, with the exclusion of ads, paid features, and the inclusion of it just actually working while having everything you need.

-Made out of grief from Blitz refusing to remove ads in favor of a paid model and both Mobalytics and Blitz commonly just not even having correct builds or stats on matchups or even failing to import at critical moments, and completely missing features like suggesting counter picks from your champion pool.
+Made out of grief from both Mobalytics and Blitz commonly just not even having correct builds or stats on matchups or even failing to import at critical moments, and completely missing features like suggesting counter picks from your champion pool - not to mention all the ads.

-It won't have crazy in-depth statistics on people like Mobalytics does, but just go use that if you want to look at someone specific - that isn't helpful to look at in game anyway.
+It won't have crazy in-depth statistics on people like Mobalytics does, but just go use that if you want to look at someone specific - that isn't largely helpful to look at in game anyway.

 ## Status